 These effects are magnified if you drink alcohol on an empty stomach, which is so often the case when people go for after work or pre-dinner drinks.

 - Abstain from all alcohol for the next month.
 This will really give your gut a chance to repair itself.
 If by the end of the month you’re feeling significantly better, then feel free to add some alcohol back, eg 1-2 glasses of red wine with a meal 2-3 times a week.

 - Abstain from beer…forever!
 Just like we said with gluten above, make this a permanent lifestyle change.
 It will be so worth it.

 - Take a probiotic/prebiotic during times you drink – or as part of a daily supplement protocol – as this may offer some protection against the effects of alcohol on the gut. (see next point)

 10. Take a probiotic supplement daily

-In fact, by this point you’ll find probiotics are the #1 thing to get more of in order to help restore your gut health.
+In fact, long term you’ll find probiotics are the #1 thing to get more of in order to help maintain good gut health.

 The reason probiotics work so well is something I dive deep into in my article on probiotics and leaky gut syndrome.
 But the short and sharp version is that…